melisgl/autoload/README.md

     The `:DEFAULT-COMPONENT-CLASS` of [`AUTOLOAD-SYSTEM`][cd2d].
     The [`SYSTEM-AUTOLOADED-SYSTEMS`][8429] and
     [`SYSTEM-RECORD-AUTOLOADS`][f945] features rely
-    on source file belonging to this class.
-When combining autoload with another ASDF extension that has own `ASDF:CL-SOURCE-FILE` subclass, define a new class that inherits from both and use that as `:DEFAULT-COMPONENT-CLASS`.
+    on source files belonging to this class.
+When combining autoload with another ASDF extension that has its own `ASDF:CL-SOURCE-FILE` subclass, define a new class that inherits from both and use that as `:DEFAULT-COMPONENT-CLASS`.

   [0317]: http://www.lispworks.com/documentation/HyperSpec/Body/t_pn.htm "PATHNAME (MGL-PAX:CLHS CLASS)"